Alexandra Kutas: "VIY" Runway Show

-At the end of January 2017, Kutas and the team were working worked on the world's first fashion video with featuring a model with a disability.
-On February 3, 2017, the presentation of the autumn / winter 2017 show "Viy" was held.
+At the end of January 2017, Kutas and the team were working worked on the world's first fashion video featuring a model with a disability.
+On February 3, 2017, the presentation of the autumn/winter 2017 show "Viy" was held.
 Kutas performed the main role in the show, where male models carried her on the catwalk on a throne made for the show.
 The event achieved was reported in 50 countries, by such sources as Vogue, and the Spanish newspaper El Mundo.
 The show also featured the fashion-video by Alexandra, entitled "Viy Prelude".

 Runway of Dreams

 In June 2017 Kutas came independently to NYC for a month long trip centered on participating in a gala fashion show for Runway of Dreams, in association with Tommy Hilfiger.

 During her time in NYC, she had two well-received photoshoots.
 One is on commission for Vogue Ukraine Online.
-And it was the first editorial for Vogue Ukraine Online featuring a model in a wheelchair.
+It was the first editorial for Vogue Ukraine Online featuring a model in a wheelchair.